atantawi/4986-kep-sakkara/README.md

 This way, Sakkara can accommodate a flexible set of application-specific logical topologies.
 The resulting logical application topology is made available to the group for initial configuration that helps improve its running performance and cluster utilization.
 A unique feature is the support of priorities where jobs may be preempted as gangs.
 Sakkara employs an open-source solver which uses the [chic-sched](https://github.com/ibm/chic-sched) algorithm to find a placement solution for the entire group, satisfying the group topological constraints.
-(Other solvers may be substituted.)
+(Other solvers may be integrated.)

 ## Motivation